 MBM Glossaries: Myers Briggs Definition

 This glossary contains our Myers Briggs definition and, in particular, a list of terms frequently used when discussing the Myers-Briggs Type Indicator (MBTI).
 Meanwhile, for an in-depth guide to how your business can benefit from identifying the personality types of you and your employees, visit our Ultimate Guide to Myers Briggs.

 In short, having the means or skill to do something.

 A person who can attune to both his or her introverted and extroverted nature.
-In fact, while not included in the original MBTI exam, ambiverts are the product of a dynamic and changing human behaviour.
+In fact, while not included in the original MBTI exam, ambiverts are the product of dynamic and changing human behaviour.

 In short, a person who conducts evaluations, in particular, on a team or individual.

 The secondary process, or criterion in a person’s MBTI profile that functions to support the dominant process.

 A prejudice for or against an idea, person, or situation.

 The founder of analytical psychology.
 In fact, Jung, a Swiss Psychiatrist was one of the first supporters of Sigmund Freud and his interests in the subconscious.
-Later, he began developing his own psychoanalytic theories after disagreeing on some of Freud’s theories including the Oedipus Complex.
+Later, he began developing his own psychoanalytic theories after disagreeing with some of Freud’s theories including the Oedipus Complex.

-The eight-character traits observed by Carl Jung which were then developed by Isabel Myers-Briggs and Katharine Briggs into the MBTI.
+The eight-character traits observed by Carl Jung were then developed by Isabel Myers-Briggs and Katharine Briggs into the MBTI.

-Thinking or feeling that fuels the motivation behind a person’s decision-making skills.
+Thinking or feeling fuels the motivation behind a person’s decision-making skills.

 Not using cognitive functions when doing an MBTI assessment.
 Indeed, free online exams usually skip this step and as a result, may not yield completely accurate results.

-The main process that largely governs all other process or criteria in the MBTI.
+The main process largely governs all other processes or criteria in the MBTI.
 In particular, this can either be Introversion or Extroversion.

 An individual that prefers to be social and enjoys external stimuli.
 Furthermore, and as opposed to introverts, extroverts thrive and enjoy large gatherings and being around strangers.
 Indeed, Extraversion is one of the first criteria in the MBTI.